-Starting with two classic selections, ‘A Learner’s Guide to English Literature’ and ‘The End of the World: the Desperate Literature Guide to Dystopia’, we’re offering two new subscriptions, all through our Patreon account: ‘Contemporary Latin-American Fiction’ and ‘Love For Suckers’.
+Growing from our two original subscriptions, ‘A Learner’s Guide to English Literature’ and ‘The End of the World: the Desperate Literature Guide to Dystopia’, we’re offering two new subscriptions, all through our Patreon account: ‘Contemporary Latin-American Fiction’ and ‘Love For Suckers’.

 When can I collect my subscription?